How to disable auto-playing Flash and HTML5 videos

 Most modern browsers support click-to-play functionality.
 We have published guides for Mozilla Firefox and Google Chrome that explain how you can enable the feature in the browser.
-Firefox users may also want to check out click to play per element which handles blocked contents per element and not per plugin.
+Firefox users may also want to check out click to play per element (no longer available) which handles blocked contents per element and not per plugin.

 The main issue with HTML5 video content that is set to auto-play is that browser's don't support a feature similar to click-to-play for these contents yet.